stud131/docs-monaca/content/products_guide/monaca_ide/dependencies/cordova_plugin.en.md

 For more information about Cordova, please refer to [here](https://cordova.apache.org/).

-### Loading Cordova
+## Loading Cordova

-You can't use device APIs before Cordova is fully loaded.
-It is very important to use `onDeviceReady()` function.
-This function runs when Cordova is loaded.
+You can't use device APIs (Cordova plugins) before Cordova is fully loaded.
+The `deviceready` event fires once Cordova has fully loaded.
+Once the event fires, you can safely make calls to Cordova APIs.
+Applications typically attach an event listener with `document.addEventListener` once the HTML document's DOM has loaded.

-As a trial, let's start up Camera functions by using device APIs.
+As an example, let's start up Camera functions by using Camera APIs.
 Please copy and paste the code below to your project in Monaca Cloud IDE then you can run it on [Monaca Debugger](/en/products_guide/debugger/).

 {{<note>}}
     This code was written for Cordova 4.1.
 We apologize in advance in case the code may behave differently on various devices.